KookiKodes/4cb000/client/notes.md

 4. Reviewed utils folder to find postMessage function location.
 Found postMessage function located in file thunkCreators.js.
 5. Upon further review, postMessage is mapped to the Input component on line 58.
 6. Reviewing socket.emit and it's relative event handlers to see how we're updating the message.
+7. Reviewed console and found error message stating that the message.conversationId didn't exist on undefined.
+8. Reviewed postMessage function and noticed that we were not waiting for the received data from saveMessage function as it returns a promise.
+9. Updated postMessage to an asynchronous function which corrected console error.

 ## Possible Solutions For Sub-Issue #1
 #### 1.

   ##### Idea:
   ##### Pros:
   1.
   ##### Cons: